marstonstudio/crossUserMedia/encoder/js/README.md

 ## Implementation

+Encoder.js uses the [emscripten crosscompiler](http://kripken.github.io/emscripten-site) to compile custom C code, underlying libraries, and a javascript wrapper into [ams.js](http://asmjs.org) code which can be run in a browser.
+It works great in Chrome, Firefox, Edge, and Safari and encodes audio at 3x real time.
+It does not run fast in Internet Explorer because that browser does not have the [ams.js](http://asmjs.org) optimizations.
+For Internet Explorer, see the ActionScript version [Encoder.swc](/encoder/as3/README.md).

 The JavaScript cross compiled version of the encoder is bundled as an npm package and is intended to run in a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) thread.
 The [build.sh](/encoder/js/build.sh) script only enables the `pcm_f32le` decoder for raw microphone input, the `aac` encoder, and the `mp4` muxer.
 Change the `./configure` options in the [build.sh](/encoder/js/build.sh) script to support different encoders or output file formats.

-The encoder has a custom C wrapper around the libav libraries from ffmpeg and does not use the actual ffmpeg program itself.
+The encoder has a custom C wrapper around the libav libraries from ffmpeg and does not use the actual ffmpeg program.
 In [assets/draft/jsencoder/ffmpegwrapper.js](/assets/draft/jsencoder/ffmpegwrapper.js)
-you can see an earlier implementation which used the `ffmpeg` program, `Module['arguments']` and the emscripten filesystem to pass audio in and out of the encoder.
+you can see an earlier implementation which used the `ffmpeg` program, `Module['arguments']`, and the emscripten filesystem to pass audio in and out of the encoder.
 Note that using this approach also requires making to the `./configure` options in [build.sh](/encoder/js/build.sh) to build the ffmpeg program and use the `.bc` suffix.